Chapter Eight – Nature

 “Do I know you?”
 His overly long I runs rather long making a one-syllable word many, like he purposely didn’t want to end it too early or it would call into question his southern heritage.
 I love the southern dialect and missed it.
 I didn’t miss guys like this though.
 These tired tropes that troll a more unbiased world plague those they feel are less their equals.
 Guys like this are hardly contained to the south though.

 “No,” I say relieved at the arrival of the emergency vehicles and staff.

 Conversations with some people are downright painful.
 The passage of time slows and words morph into a muddle of blahs and whines, descending into an inevitable shrill, penetrating grey matter like a blunt scythe; I’m left a dull mass of resentment having wasted what little time I have on this lovely cracked blue marble dealing with such inanity.

 I let go of her hand and allow the medical technicians access to do their job while I move towards the two cops to answer any questions they have for me.
 Two local yokels.
-More fleshy white boys with buzz cuts that used to be popular high school jocks that bullied on those weaker than them.
+More fleshy white boys with buzz cuts that used to be popular high school jocks that bullied on those they believed weaker than them.
 Now, they carry a gun and badge and the power to ruin and take lives.
 It’s easy to stereotype small town southern cops because eight times out of ten, they’re exactly that.
-The tropes are real, very real.
+The tropes are real—very real.
 Especially now.
 Most especially now.